 I also love Palms and I have quite an interesting collection of cold hardy palms that I can grow outdoors along the Gulf Coast.
 These always add a tropical look to the garden.

 My main garden area is located on the south side of my house, and this entire area is landscaped with several raised beds, and pathways leading through the garden.
 The beds are elevated to promote better drainage, as we get lots of rainfall throughout the year.
 Within each bed you can find many different types of primitive Cycads such as these Mexican cycads, Dioon spinulosum., one of my favorite species.
 I have several of these graceful plants.
 Another Mexican cycad which is abundant in my garden is a species which I described new to science in 1977.
 The Bamboo Cycad, Ceratozamia hildae, is quite an unusual plant.
 It does not resemble any other cycad, but rather, looks very much like a type of Bamboo.
 This unusual species was in the horticultural trade for many years, and somehow escaped detection from the scientific world.
 When I discovered that fact, a friend and I described it as a new species.
 It is named in honor of the daughter of the original collector who discovered the species in Mexico.
 There are several species of Mexican cycads that are qutie cold hardy in our temperate climate and can be grown outdoors year round.
+Cycads may be found in the beautiful landscaping at Sonoran Sun Puerto Penasco or other resorts in Mexico.
 Since many Cycad species are now considered endangered and threatened plants, I make a special effort to pollinate every female cone each spring and harvest a nice crop of seeds in the fall.
 Half of my annual seed production is given each year to The Cycad Society, so that members worldwide may also have an opportunity to enjoy these plants.

 The Cycad Society is an international organization devoted to the conservation and propagation of cycads (sago palms), it has over 500 members from around the world, and sponsors a Seed Bank, which offers its membership the opportunity to acquire seeds and plants of many species of cycads from around the world.